SKindij/React-Redux-Knowledge-Base/React-Router/README.md

 > >
 > > export {MainPage, ResidentialGates, IndustrialGates, GarageRollerShutters, WindowRollerShutters, Page404};
 > > ```

+&emsp; The `<Switch>` component is used to render only the first `<Route>` or `<Redirect>` that matches the current location.
+This is useful when you want to ensure that only one route is rendered at a time.

+&emsp; The `<Route>` component can be used without the path prop to render content that should always be visible, regardless of the current location.
+This is useful for creating components such as headers, footers, or sidebars that are displayed on every page.

 > _Here's an example of setting up routes:_
 > > ```javascript
 > >  import React from 'react';